-Unlike some cities, Lakewood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lakewood are a mix of both white- and blue-collar jobs.
-Overall, Lakewood is a city of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Lakewood who work in office and administrative support (13.91%), sales jobs (12.37%) and management occupations (9.68%).
+Lakewood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Lakewood is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Lakewood who work in office and administrative support (13.91%), sales jobs (12.37%), and management occupations (9.68%).

 Also of interest is that Lakewood has more people living here who work in computers and math than 95% of the places in the US.

 Although the majority of commuting trips in the city are by private automobile, Lakewood is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Lakewood area by reducing both traffic and air pollution.

 The education level of Lakewood citizens is very high relative to the national average among all cities (21.84%): 35.98% of adults in Lakewood have a bachelor's degree or even advanced degree.

 The per capita income in Lakewood in 2010 was $31,689, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
 This equates to an annual income of $126,756 for a family of four.
 However, Lakewood contains both very wealthy and poor people as well.